 This ERPP applies to all work activities associated with the completion of the scope of work defined under Contract DE-EM0004895 and conducted on behalf of DOE by the D&R Contractor and all respective subcontractors and suppliers that involve radioactive materials.
 The upper level requirements described in this ERPP are implemented through a variety of mechanisms, including written procedures, plans, instructions, and employee training and qualifications.
 Additionally, the scope of the ERPP applies to all operations at locations, facilities, activities, and sites that are within the contract scope of work where the D&R Contractor performs work for DOE.
-These locations, facilities, and sites may extend beyond the boundaries of the DOE Reservation in some instances.
 Consequently, the D&R Contractor employees, subcontractors, and sub tier subcontractor personnel are obligated to comply with the applicable environmental radiation protection procedures that implement this ERPP.
 Implementing guidance and requirements contained in this ERPP are intended to help itemize and clarify environmental radiation protection responsibilities and performance expectations.

 This ERPP is intended to address all of the requirements of paragraph 2 of Attachment 1 to DOE O 458.1 that are applicable to the D&R Contractor.
 The responsible DOE Field Element Manager performs oversight of the D&R Contractor ERPP Program.
-The responsible DOE Field Element Manager for DOE activities at PGDP currently is the Portsmouth/Paducah Project Office (PPPO) Manager (or designee).
+The responsible DOE Field Element Manager for DOE activities at PGDP is the Portsmouth/Paducah Project Office (PPPO) Manager (or designee).